shahar-shemesh/shoppinglist-to-api/README.md

 # Shopping List To API

-Welcome to Shopping List To API, an application designed for creating shopping lists and seamlessly storing them in a SQL database.
-This project aims to streamline the process of managing shopping lists, offering users an intuitive interface for creating, editing, and storing their lists securely.

-## Purpose

 Shopping List To API serves as a comprehensive platform for users to manage their shopping lists efficiently.
-With its user-friendly interface and robust backend infrastructure, users can create, update, and store their lists in a SQL database, ensuring easy access and synchronization across devices.
+Users can create, update, and store their lists in a SQL database, ensuring easy access and synchronization across devices.

 ## Technologies Used